-Over time, high blood sugar and high levels of fats in the blood can damage the small blood vessels that nourish the nerves, leading to nerve damage.
+High blood sugar and fat levels in the blood can damage the small blood vessels that nourish the nerves over time, resulting in nerve damage.

-Also called femoral neuropathy, diabetic amyotrophy, lumbosacral radiculoplexus or diabetic neuropathic cachexia, diabetic proximal neuropathy is a rare and disabling condition characterized be severe and sometimes disabling pain in your hip, buttock or thigh.
+Diabetic proximal neuropathy, also known as femoral neuropathy, diabetic amyotrophy, lumbosacral radiculoplexus, or diabetic neuropathic cachexia, is a rare and disabling condition characterized by severe and sometimes disabling pain in the hip, buttock, or thigh.

-Typically, it presents only on one side of the body but overtime will symptoms will worsen and affect both sides of the body.
+It usually affects one side of the body at first, but overtime, the symptoms will worsen and affect both sides of the body.

 Diabetic proximal neuropathy is one of the most unusual forms of neuropathy.
-Frequently it starts so abruptly the patient knows the exact day the symptoms started.
+Frequently, the onset is so abrupt that the patient knows the exact date when the symptoms started.

-Typically, in the beginning, the pain presents only on one side of the body, but over time, both legs become involved and the pain can be sharp or deep or burning.
+Initially, only one side of the body gets affected, but over time, both legs get affected, and the pain might be intense, deep, or burning.

-Initially, patients will present with weak thigh muscles and no knee reflexes but will still have reflexes in their ankles.
-In the later stages, the lower limbs are also affected and patients experience widespread weakness and lose their reflexes in their ankles as well.
+Patients will initially have weak thigh muscles and no knee reflexes, but their ankles will still have reflexes.
+In the later stages, the lower limbs are also affected, and patients experience extensive weakness and loss of reflexes in their ankles as well.

-Most patients will recover from proximal neuropathy within a few years however, they will have residual weakness.
+Most patients with proximal neuropathy will recover within a few years, but they will have residual weakness.